Solve the annoying problem of getting no sound out of your Bluetooth headphones even when it’s connected

 - Reconnect your headphones and try playing audio to check if that fixes the issue.

-This feature allows AirPods to pause when its sensors detect that you pulled one of the buds from your ears.
-When both buds are removed, all audio stops completely.
-While this is helpful in some instances, it means you won’t get any sound from your AirPods if its sensors act up.
+This feature allows AirPods to pause when their sensors detect that you have pulled one of the buds from your ears.
+When you remove both buds, all audio stops completely.

-The next time you don’t get any sound out of your AirPods even though it’s connected properly, try the following steps.
+The next time you don’t get any sound out of your AirPods even though they’re connected properly, try the following steps.

 - Tap the “i” next to your AirPods to see the options.